klkjjhjkhjhg/EnvSingleShot/README.md

 pip install -r requirement.txt
 ```

+- Training takes approximately 50 hours in total.
+For users familiar with the codebase, testing a single material typically takes only a few minutes, considering the combined runtime of the related scripts.

+- All testing was conducted on an NVIDIA RTX 5070Ti GPU.
+The testing scripts are expected to run smoothly on most NVIDIA GPUs from the 30-series and above.

 - Our project has been tested on Ubuntu 20.04 using CUDA==12.8 and PyTorch==2.7.0+cu128.
 You can install PyTorch by the following command.

 ```
 pip install --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cu128